“I’d like to be murdered by a jealous wife.”

 Addie estimated she had about ten minutes remaining until Mr. Maxwell returned.
 The pen was magnificent.
 It was as if luscious ink was flowing from her fingertips, and it made drafting her invoices a pleasure.
 The sheer enjoyment almost distracted her from her racing heart and her anxiety.
-Why the heck wasn’t anyone calling her back?
-She had just written in “Blonde Inc.” as her company name on an order form for Accessories by Aileen when the phone rang.
+Why the heck hadn’t anyone called her back?
+She had just written in “Blonde, Inc.” as her company name on an order form for Accessories by Aileen when the phone rang.

 “Are you okay, Ad?”
 It was Gloria.
-She had really hoped Fern or Madge would call back first, but she was nearly out of time, and Gloria would have to do.
+She had honestly hoped Fern or Madge would call back first, but she was nearly out of time, and Gloria would have to do.

 “I’m almost panicked,” she admitted.
 “I think I’m about to have dinner alone with a married man.”

-“It hasn’t even been twenty-four hours since our card game, and you’re already delving into your affair.”
+“It hasn’t even been twenty-four hours since our card game, and you’re already diving into your affair.”